UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  idempotent-total-components-at-bounded-distance-Metric-Space :
+  idempotent-total-sum-bounded-distance-components-Metric-Space :
-    total-components-at-bounded-distance-Metric-Space
+    total-sum-bounded-distance-components-Metric-Space
-      ( total-components-at-bounded-distance-Metric-Space A) ＝
+      ( total-sum-bounded-distance-components-Metric-Space A) ＝
-    total-components-at-bounded-distance-Metric-Space A
+    total-sum-bounded-distance-components-Metric-Space A
-  idempotent-total-components-at-bounded-distance-Metric-Space =
+  idempotent-total-sum-bounded-distance-components-Metric-Space =
     eq-isometric-equiv-Metric-Space
-      ( total-components-at-bounded-distance-Metric-Space
+      ( total-sum-bounded-distance-components-Metric-Space
-        ( total-components-at-bounded-distance-Metric-Space A))
+        ( total-sum-bounded-distance-components-Metric-Space A))
-      ( total-components-at-bounded-distance-Metric-Space A)
+      ( total-sum-bounded-distance-components-Metric-Space A)
-      ( isometric-equiv-total-components-at-bounded-distance-Metric-Space
+      ( isometric-equiv-total-sum-bounded-distance-components-Metric-Space
-        ( total-components-at-bounded-distance-Metric-Space A))
+        ( total-sum-bounded-distance-components-Metric-Space A))
 ```